-The revenue generated from loan stock interest and dividend income has been considered by the Audit and Risk Committee as part of its review of the Annual Report as well as a quarterly review of the management accounts prepared by the Manager.
-The Audit and Risk Committee has considered the controls in place over revenue recognition to ensure that amounts received are in line with expectation and budget.
+The revenue generated from loan stock interest and dividend income has been considered by the Audit Committee as part of its review of the Financial Statements as well as a quarterly review of the management accounts prepared by the Manager.
+The Audit Committee has considered the controls in place over revenue recognition to ensure that amounts received are in line with expectation and budget.

-Following detailed reviews of the Annual Report and Financial Statements and consideration of the key areas of risk identified, the Directors have concluded that, as a whole, the Annual Report and Financial Statements are fair, balanced and understandable and that they provide the information necessary for shareholders to assess the Company's position, performance, business model and strategy.
+Following detailed reviews of the Annual Report and Financial Statements and consideration of the key areas of risk identified, the Board as a whole have concluded that the Financial Statements are fair, balanced and understandable and that they provide the information necessary for shareholders to assess the Company's position, performance, business model and strategy.